MicrosoftDocs/azure-devops-docs/docs/user-guide/about-azure-devops-services-tfs.md

 - [Manage user access](#manage-user-access)
 - [Security and data protection](#security-data)

-**Differences in specific feature areas between Azure DevOps Services and TFS**
+**Differences in specific feature areas between Azure DevOps Services and Azure DevOps Server**
-Although Azure DevOps Services is a hosted version of TFS, there are some differences between the features that are available in the two products.
+Although Azure DevOps Services is a hosted version of Azure DevOps Server, there are some differences between the features that are available in the two products.
 Some TFS features aren't supported in Azure DevOps Services at all.
 For example, Azure DevOps Services doesn't support integration with SharePoint or Project Server (which are now deprecated features for TFS 2018 and later versions).

 Two additional areas differ in their support: